Deployment

 Step 2: Generate an API Key

-1. On the Spark Servers page, click the Actions button (⚡) on your server card
+1. On the Cloud Servers page, click Actions on your server card

 3. Click Generate New API Key

-Alternative: You can also manage all API keys from API Keys in the dashboard nav.
+The key format is cpk_....
+You can also manage keys from API Keys in the dashboard sidebar.

-Step 3: Add API Key to GitHub Secrets
+Step 3: Add the Key to GitHub Secrets

 1. Go to your GitHub repository